DawsonMacPhee/AMR_Dashboard/README.md

 # Welcome to our CIS 4020 Final Dashboard!

-Please run the `Main Dashboard.r` file to view our work.
+Please run the `Main Page.r` file to view our work.
 Ensure that the required preprocessed data files are in place relative to the main executable.

 - Dawson MacPhee
 - Faraan Usman